The crowd goes numb. Serena is losing. They don’t see that often, do they?

 Serena never gave up.
 Serena once stepped on a glass that injured her right leg.
 The injury needed 12 stitches and right after the injury, she did play an exhibition match against Kim Clijsters just to keep up the promise.

 Serena never gave up.
-It was the Oscars party and Serena was enjoying the day.
+It was Oscars party and Serena was enjoying the day.
 Suddenly, she couldn’t breathe.
 She thought it was the place.
 People told her that she would be okay but things only got worse.
 She couldn’t breathe at all.
-Serena was rushed to the hospital and she was told that she had clots in her lung.
-It would have gotten worst and would have ended her life if she was two days late to the hospital.
-She couldn’t get out of bed and spent months in recovery.
+Serena rushed to the hospital and she was told that she had clots in her lung.
+It would have got worst and would have ended her life if she was two days late to the hospital.
+She couldn’t get out of the bed and spent months in recovery.
 She came back only to get better.

 Serena never gave up.
-I have seen women struggling with pregnancy then I witnessed Serena.
+I have seen women struggling with the pregnancy then I witnessed Serena.
 She was out there playing the Australian Open when she was pregnant.
 She won it her way with ease.
 She was pregnant and I can only wonder from where she got the powers to do that.

 Serena never gave up.
-Serena gave birth to her baby via C-section after her baby’s heartbeat got low during one of the contractions.
+Serena gave birth to her baby via C-section after her baby’s heartbeat got low during one of the contraction.
 Things were good, she thought as her baby came out all good.
 Hours later, she was feeling shortness of breath once again.
 Her blood clots in the lungs returned.
 She couldn’t breathe at all.
 She was coughing throughout.
-To make everything worse, her C-section got unstitched itself due to an intense cough.
+To make everything worse, her C-section got unstitched itself due to intense cough.
 She required another surgery.
 Swelling of blood took place around her abdomen.
 She had a filter inserted into her major vein.

 For a long period, she took hours to walk to a few meters.
 Months later, She started training.
 She was back.
 Once again.
 She was winning matches.
 Once again.
 She was breaking all the stereotypes.
 Once again.
 She was reaching the final of multiple grand slams.
 Once again.